2019 Darwin shooting: Victims

-The victims of the crime were all male: one man was reportedly killed at the motel, one at Buff Club, one at Gardens Hill Crescent, and one at Jolly Street.
+The deceased were all male: one man was reportedly killed at the motel, one at Buff Club, one at Gardens Hill Crescent, and one at Jolly Street.

 In addition, at the motel, a 23-year-old woman was shot multiple times in the legs.
 She was helped by a witness at the scene, and later taken to Royal Darwin Hospital.